AdinotAadi/Python-OCR/README.md

 To install pytorch, go to https://pytorch.org/ and choose the version best suited for your machine.

-To install easyocr, use the following git command\n pip install easyocr or go to https://github.com/JaidedAI/EasyOCR for further documentation.
+To install easyocr, use the following git command

+pip install easyocr

+or go to https://github.com/JaidedAI/EasyOCR for further documentation.

 Installing these two libraries takes care of all the other requirements and you should face no problem what so ever.